-The only things I seemed to struggle with were the more esoteric parts of the classes.
-Our instructor, probably because of his Israeli military background, used to bring in aspects of the Feldenkrais method into our training and with them some relaxation techniques.
+The only things I struggled with were the more esoteric parts of the classes.
+Our instructor, probably because of his Israeli military background, used to bring aspects of the Feldenkrais method into our training and, with them, some relaxation techniques.
 The movements and stretches I could do, but the visual meditation was lost on me.
-I just couldn’t do it.
-In fact, I would either fall asleep or just lie there staring at the ceiling, hoping Sensei wouldn’t see me and make me do press ups for not joining in!
+I couldn’t do it.
+In fact, I would either fall asleep or lie there staring at the ceiling, hoping Sensei wouldn’t see me and make me do press-ups for not joining in!

 Learning by doing would prove to fit in all aspects of my life so far.
 Looking back, it’s how it would seem I do everything.
-It’s no good anybody telling me how to do something they either have to show me there and then or get me doing it.
+It’s no good for anybody to tell me how to do something.
+They either have to show me there and then or get me to do it.
 What’s your best method for learning?

 It’s how over the years I ended up running the Dojo, launching model rockets with the United Kingdom Rocketry Association, practising archery, being a dad, working as an engineer, functioning as an analyst, and playing bass in rock bands.

-I think, possibly, one of the breadcrumbs that helped lead me to discover this thing called Aphantasia and its relevance to me was whilst actually trying to do some personal development.
+I think, possibly, one of the breadcrumbs that helped me discover this thing called aphantasia and its relevance to me was whilst actually trying to do some personal development.
 I am now a Maintenance Manager for a global alcoholic beverage producer and have been for six years.
-In this time, I’ve become aware of a greater need to interact with people on a personal and emotional level.
+During this time, I’ve become aware of a greater need to interact with people on a personal and emotional level.
 Previous careers in Engineering and Analysis had me working with tangible things and systems and didn’t require so much in terms of relationship or stakeholder management.

 I’ve literally stumbled from one thing to another serendipitously.
-I found the Bujinkan by bumping into someone after they’d been training and asking them about what they had been doing wearing odd looking boots.
-I found a book on rockets in the library that got me into model rockets whilst looking for a book on engineering.
+I found the Bujinkan by bumping into someone after they’d been training and asking them about what they had been doing wearing odd-looking boots.
+I found a book on rockets in the library that got me into model rockets whilst looking for an engineering book.
 I became an engineer because my Grandad told me to learn a trade in case I needed to fall back on it (sound advice).
-I read a book on codes and decryption and randomly applied to become an analyst – and got the job!
+I read a book on codes and decryption, randomly applied to become an analyst, and got the job!
 A friend needed either a drummer or bass guitarist in a band – having not played either before, I picked up a bass and joined in and have been in bands for the last 5 years or so now.

 I don’t think there is anything I’ve ever really sat down and planned with a clear vision in mind.

-Interestingly, the learning by doing and what I’ve termed “muscle memory” has served me well this far.
-As with the martial arts days, when it comes to playing in my band I genuinely don’t know what it is I’m going to play until the drummer counts in.
+Interestingly, learning by doing and what I’ve termed “muscle memory” has served me well this far.
+As with the martial arts days, when it comes to playing in my band, I genuinely don’t know what it is I’m going to play until the drummer counts in.

 There’s a key element here – lack of vision and a seeming inability to visualize things.

 This got me thinking.
-Although I am, and always have been as far back as I can remember, a voracious reader I’ve become aware that I can’t visualise any of the characters from the books.
-That is, unless the books have been made into films or TV programs.
+Although I am, and always have been as far back as I can remember a voracious reader, I’ve become aware that I can’t visualize any of the characters from the books.
+That is unless the books have been made into films or TV programs.
 Bilbo Baggins from the books only brings to mind Martin Freeman.
-Jack Ryan is Harrison Ford ( or is it now John Krazinski ? ) The same goes with places and items from literature.
+Jack Ryan is Harrison Ford (or is it now John Krazinski ?).
+The same goes for places and items from literature.
 I can recall from memory what happens in the various books I’ve read, but I can’t “conjure up” an image of them.
 Then it dawned on me – I know where I got married and to whom, but I can’t, in my mind’s eye, recreate that event in my thoughts.
 Nor, disturbingly, can I generate a picture in my mind of my wife of 23 years.
-Of course I know what she looks like, but I can’t “see” her in my mind.
+Of course, I know what she looks like, but I can’t “see” her in my mind.

 When I try? – nothing.
 Just the inside of my eyelids.